Bram Stoker died on April 20, 1912 at No. 26 St George's Square in London. This Dubliner remains one of the most well-known authors in the world.

 Before writing "Dracula" in 1897, he spent several years researching European folklore and mythological stories of vampires.

-Bram Stoker died in 1912, about twenty years before "Dracula" was made into an internationally popular film starring Bela Lugosi in the 1930s.
+Bram Stoker died on April 20, 1912, about 20 years before "Dracula" was made into an internationally popular film starring Bela Lugosi in the 1930s.

 In his diary, Stoker apparently alludes to there being another diary somewhere, though no one seems to know the whereabouts of it.